 To my talented daughter, Meredith, for creating the chapter illustrations; you are only ten and already such an amazing artist!
 To my beloved wife, and super-pro photographer, Mary Ann; I love my headshot you snapped, and I love you more each day!
 To Mason and Jacob, thank you for teaching me something every day and giving my heart a whole new meaning of love.
 To everyone I have had the pleasure of working with or for, thank you for all the good times and lessons.
 And last but definitely not least , a big THANK YOU to my Heavenly Father for always being in my corner!

-As a child, I was dealt 7 to 8 ACE’s which set me up for a life of bad decisions and events.
-But instead, I used my desire for a good relationship of any kind and my hyperawareness of potential trouble on the horizon to help me survive.
+As a child, I was dealt 7 to 8 ACE’s<Take the Ace Quiz> which set me up for a life of bad decisions and events.
+But instead, I used my desire for a good relationship of any kind and my hyperawareness of potential trouble on the horizon to help me survive and unexpectedly thrive in the workplace.
 Relationships, engagement and employee wellness have always been my passion.
 Relationship Resonance started accidentally about 20 years ago when I became the president of the pharmaceutical fraternity, Phi Delta Chi.
 I quickly realized the need for leadership skills.
 I was in charge of a group of rowdy, intelligent and highly motivated people who were all looking to me for direction.
 (And not just directions to the next keg party) So I read up on people like Covey and attended every leadership workshop I could get my hands on.
 I found that focusing on our member’s needs translated into a huge success.

 Fortunately, Phi Delta Chi as well as many other pharmacy organizations offered leadership classes at the local, regional and national meetings.
 I was able to travel coast to coast and get a great grasp on leadership while attending pharmacy school.
 I fell in love with the subject and spent a majority of my time in its pursuit.
 In my final year of pharmacy school, I was accepted into the Phi Lambda Sigma leadership organization.